cparsell/Blocklists-Whitelists/README.md

 > www.pixel.ad
 Both of these ways are used in hosts lists.
 They both should be able to be interpretted by DNS blockers.

-### Why I use a browser-based blocker as well
+### Filter lists (browser-based)
-Brave Browser's built-in adblocker, AdBlock Plus, and the AdGuard browser extension are able to filter content within webpages themselves as they are being loaded.
-So lists for these are based on patterns in websites themselves.
-This means it can block annoying cookie messages or popups telling you that you are using and adblocker.
-For this reason, I use a DNS blocker and a browser-based blocker.
+Browser-based adblockers are able to filter content *within webpages* as they are being loaded.
+So these are lists of patterns in websites themselves.
+This allows things like blocking annoying cookie messages or popups telling you that you are using and adblocker.
+For this reason, I use a browser-based blocker as well as a DNS blocker.
+Brave Browser's built-in adblocker, AdGuard browser extension, and AdBlock Plus are ones I've used.

+These are typical of these kind of filtering rule lists.
+These are not compatible with Pihole, PfBlockerNG, or AdGuard Home (DNS blockers):
 > .adnetwork.$domain=~adnetwork.ie|~adnetwork.sk
 >
 > /ad_display.
 >
 > /banners/ads/*

-These are typical of these kind of filtering rule lists.
-These are not compatible with Pihole, PfBlockerNG, or AdGuard Home (DNS blockers).

 ### Lists of lists
 - [Firebog](https://firebog.net/)   # Adblocking, malicious site lists, tracking, etc.